SouravD-Me/LLM-Evaluation-Dashboard/README.md

     🎨 Polished UI with a dark-themed Bootstrap style, 🌐 Cross-platform compatibility with Dash.

+## 🟡 Limitations: ❗

+🔶 Why haven't I used the recent SoTA models like Llama-2, Mistral, MPT, Phi-2, XGLM, and others?

+    1. The entire dashboard is developed and run from my laptop (i7 12th Gen + 24 GB RAM + NVIDIA RTX 3060 - 6GB GDDR6) using VS Code (with NVIDIA Nsight CUDA development framework integrated).
+Choosing such SoTA models would crash the VSCode in my native machine.
+I tried to fine-tune the above-mentioned models for deployment, but they were too much for my machine to handle.
+Also, Google Colab (or Pro and Pro+) does not allow users to open another tab or browser to display any interactive window from the current notebook session.
+There are workarounds with third-party authenticators like ngrock, but that did not work for my project.
+    2. For the same reason, I could not benchmark the models on standard metrics for LLM evaluations like BLEU, METEOR, ROUGE, BERTScore, or incorporate RAG-based mechanisms or fine-tuning.

 ## 🟡 Demo: 🎥
 <p align="center"> <img src="https://github.com/SouravD-Me/LLM-Evaluation-Dashboard/blob/main/LLM%20Evaluation%20-%20MiniDemo.gif" alt="Demo GIF"> </p>